How to prepare your business for the 1099-K changes

 What happened to the 1099-K under the American Rescue Plan?

-Prior to the enactment of the ARP, online marketplaces, payment apps, and payment card companies were required to file a Form 1099-K with the IRS and provide a copy to any business, individual, or entity that earned over $20,000 in aggregate payments and 200 transactions in a calendar year.
+Prior to the enactment of the ARP, online marketplaces, payment apps, and payment card companies were required to file a Form 1099-K with the IRS and provide a copy to any business, individual, or entity that earned over $20,000 in aggregate payments and had 200 such transactions in a calendar year.
 The ARP drastically cut that threshold to more than $600, period.

 Are businesses prepared for the 1099-K changes?
-Survey finds mixed results.

 When the interim $5,000 threshold takes effect, millions of marketplace sellers, gig workers, and occasional sellers who have never seen a 1099-K will receive a 1099-K from a payment app like PayPal, Square, and Venmo or an online marketplace like Amazon, eBay, and Etsy.
 Millions more taxpayers will receive a 1099-K whenever the threshold drops to $600.